skerr924/READMEGenerator/assets/README.md

 <a name="install"></a>
 # Installation
-Run an npm i and an npm install to ensure all required modules are installed before usage.
+Run an npm install to ensure all required modules are installed before usage.

 <a name="usage"></a>
 # Usage